 Use a password, pattern or pin code to protect your phone.
-This is essential to prevent misuse, if your phone reach in wrong hands.
+This is essential to prevent misuse if your phone reaches in wrong hands.

 App stores are full of Apps from different developers.
 You can find multiple Apps for every bank and online stores in App stores.
 Always use verified Apps of banks and online stores.
 After the use of Apps, clear the cache memory to make sure all traces of transactions are removed.

 Despite all the precautions, it is still possible some malicious App or program may get inside the system.
-If you find any suspicious behaviors such as App asking for DOB or social security number or App automatically login without password, then report it immediately to your bank and block all transactions.
+If you find any suspicious behaviors such as App asking for DOB or social security number or App automatically log in without a password, then report it immediately to your bank and block all transactions.

 Contact your bank or online service providers to confirm if the App is valid.
-If it is malicious, it help security professionals to work on preventing such problems later.
+If it is malicious, it helps security professionals to work on preventing such problems later.